alexander-rykov/user-storage-project/README.md

 It is worth mentioning that this code is only the initial template - you are allowed not only to add new code, but also the code refactor it in a way you like.

-We encourage you to practice TDD and actively use Git during this excersise.
+We encourage you to practice TDD and actively use Git during this exersise.
 Here are some principles that might be useful for you:
 * [Test First](http://www.extremeprogramming.org/rules/testfirst.html)
 * [Red-Green-Refactor cycle](http://www.jamesshore.com/Blog/Red-Green-Refactor.html)
 * [Do commit early and often](https://sethrobertson.github.io/GitBestPractices/#commit)